 What I find particularly galling with supermarkets selling heavier plastic bags are the huge numbers of flattened cardboard boxes most supermarkets have stacked around the back.
 Why throw them out if they can be reused by customers to transport their shopping home?
 Unlike plastics, cardboard is made up of wood pulp and biodegrades.

 Sadly, the plastic bag ban only solves a small part of the plastic problem.
 Wandering up and down supermarket aisles reveals the massive volume of food packaged in plastic.
 Given the leaching issues associated with this, there is plenty of cause for concern and the situation needs to get treated as a public health emergency.
 It isn’t just the obvious plastic containers either.
 Many cardboard containers and paper bags are plasticised so they don’t break down when wet items are placed in them.
 Then there are jars whose lids are plastic and a lot of what often looks like glass is actually plastic.

-So what to do?
+So, what to do?
 For a start, vote with your wallet.
-If goods packaged in plastic don’t sell while competing products packaged in biodegradable or recyclable materials fly off the shelves, it’d be fair to assume that manufacturers might eventually start to change the how they package up produce.
+If goods packaged in plastic don’t sell while competing products packaged in biodegradable or recyclable materials fly off the shelves, it’d be fair to assume that manufacturers might eventually start to change how they package up produce.

-Another option is to change shopping habits in favour of plastic free alternatives.
+Another option is to change shopping habits in favour of plastic-free alternatives.
 As a family, we’ve cut back massively on the amount of supermarket shopping we do.
-Nowadays we purchase fruit and vegetables from local markets and meat from an old school butcher who encourages people to bring containers instead of supplying everything in plastic bags.
+Nowadays, we purchase fruit and vegetables from local markets and meat from an old school butcher who encourages people to bring containers instead of supplying everything in plastic bags.
 Doing so has saved us a tonne of money.
-We also make use of an outfit called the Nude Grocer.
+We also make use of an outfit in Wellington called the Nude Grocer.
 Everything they supply is in labelled glass jars, paper bags or cardboard boxes.
 There’s next to no plastics used anywhere.